microsauce/gravy/README.md

 Gravy
 ===

-Gravy is a framework for rapid development of web applications in Groovy, JavaScript, or CoffeeScript on the Java Enterprise (a.k.a the meat-and-potatoes).
+Gravy is a framework for rapid development of web applications in Groovy, JavaScript, CoffeeScript, and/or Ruby on the Java Enterprise (a.k.a the meat-and-potatoes).

 Hello Groovy: